 In A Little Snow Fairy Sugar, Sugar has written an apology letter to Saga.
 The problems are: first, that she picked the worst thing to write on in the form of a musical score written by Saga's deceased mother, and second, that Saga can't read the language that fairies write in.
 This ticks Saga off and orders Sugar to go away and never come back.
 They later reconcile after Pepper translates, and Saga goes and finds her in a "haunted" house (haunted by ill-behaved lightning and ice fairies, that is), but it is emotionally a rough patch for both]].

 In Batman: The Long Halloween, Harvey Dent screams this at the Joker when the latter breaks into his house on Christmas eve.

-A light-hearted example in the current Hawkeye comic book series.
+A light-hearted example in Matt Fraction's Hawkeye series.
 Clint's argument over the best Bruce in rock music gets him kicked out by his teenage protege.
 Kicked out of his own apartment.
 In the building he owns.

 The enraged Whenua tries to drive off a Kahgarak by shouting this at it in one of the BIONICLE comics.
 He sounds especially ticked-off the comic's animated version that was put on one of the Direct-to-DVD movies as a bonus feature.

 In Lilly Epilogue Family Matters, Lilly Satou orders her own father out of the apartment after he repeatedly insults Hisao and Hanako.
 Lilly later rescinds this, but he is unwilling to face her again until it's time for him to leave, at which point he apologizes.

 Rupert:Next time, Next time, we don't just go bursting into people's homes like we did.
 We freaked everyone out.
 Earl: Isn't that a good thing?
 Rupert: Normally, yes, but it's not when they throw their furniture at us and yell "GET OUT, GET OUT".